MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-annotate.md

 ## Enable a one-time call to use spatial annotations

 As a Dynamics 365 Remote Assist user, you might want an external user without a Dynamics 365 Remote Assist license to join a call on a one-time basis.
-Members outside of your organization can join a call and use spatial annotations if they have a valid Microsoft Teams mobile license.
+Members outside of your organization can join a call and use spatial annotations.
 Make sure your Teams admin has [enabled meetings for external users](/microsoftteams/plan-meetings#meeting-options-for-guests-and-external-participants).

 1. Create a Teams meeting with the organizer and invite your participants to the meeting.